-Holly B. Lance is an Associate in the Intellectual Property Practice of Smith, Gambrell & Russell, LLP.
+Holly B. Lance is Counsel in the Intellectual Property Practice of Smith, Gambrell & Russell, LLP.

 Holly B. Lance assists clients in protecting their most valuable brands and intellectual property, with a focus on trademarks, copyrights and domain names.